Frequently Asked Questions (FAQ)

 How do I start Pace Vanpooling?

 To launch a Pace Vanpool, you just need two additional people to join your group.
 The more participants you include, the more everyone can save.
 Kick things off by using the “Join My Group” flyer, poster and/or table tent.
 Additionally, check out our online matching tool to see if there is an existing group to join or connect with others interested in starting a new group.
 If you need further guidance, we have ideas on how to start or maintain a group.
+You could also approach coworkers by inviting them to travel with you.
+Use our brochure and video to explain vanpooling.

 How do I get a Pace Vanpool at my workplace?